KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 **Nekron** is the first entropic hypostasis:
 **Void of Self** —
-the supernal principle of fragmentation, exhaustion, and subversal collapse.
+the primordial principle of fragmentation, exhaustion, and subversal collapse.

 Like Theon, Nekron is singular as principle and singular per universe-generating emanatory cycle as office.
 Its field persists only while entropic function remains active.